Flax Seeds - Blue

 Care & Maintenance: Flax

 Blue Flax (Linum Perenne) - Blue Flax is a perennial flower which will bloom the second year when grown from wildflower seed.
-It grows from tough, expanding clumps, and produces little pastel blue flowers, 1/2 - 1 inch across that bloom on light and graceful arching branches.
+It grows from tough, expanding clumps, and produces little pastel blue flowers, 1/2 - 1 inch across that bloom on light, graceful arching branches.
 Each bloom only lasts a day, but a new flower will open each day to take its place.
 It is very pretty!
 It will grow in all regions of North America, and it prefers full sun, and loose, dry soil, but it is very adaptable and good for xeriscape landscaping or gardening.

 The clear Blue Flax flowers that appear in late spring are the hallmarks of perennial Flax.
 Clusters of buds typically droop at the branching ends of the slim stems.
 They open to an inch wide, and are 5 petaled flowers.
 Buds bloom successively over the weeks, opening in the early mornings just before dawn.
 Unless the day is overcast, the fully open flowers drop their petals by midday.
 A new round of bloom follows each day through to mid-summer.
 Because these Linum Perenne plants produce a profusion of buds, there are always plenty of flowers during its bloom season.
 Blue Flax will also drop its wild flower seed to re-seed itself the following spring.